Frequetly Asked Questions

 Q. When do you practice/play games?

 A. During the off-season and Spring Training our practice sessions run on Saturdays, usually in the mornings for 2-3 hours.
-During the regular season the club holds midweek practices on Tuesdays and Thursdays.
+During the regular season the club holds midweek practices on Wednesday.
 We start at 6.00 till dusk, depending on light conditions.

 Our league games are played mainly on Sundays (with the odd game on Saturdays depending on schedule).
 The British Baseball Federation’s league season runs from mid-April through August with play-offs and the National Baseball Championship in early to mid-September.

 A. We practice at our facilities at Ham Playing Fields.
 Detailed directions can be found here.
 Our facilities are now second to none after the refurbishment of Connare Field.
 We have two diamonds and a dual batting cage with pitching machines.

 Q. How much does it cost to join Richmond Baseball?

 A. All prospective members are invited to try out the sport and/or the club for free.
 The first two sessions are free, after that all members are required to pay the initial Membership fee of £60.
 This fee allows you to practice all year with the club without any further costs.
 If you want to be eligible for any of our teams’ games, there is an additional roster fee, which varies depending on your age and employment situation.
 You can find out more about our fees on this page.

 Q. Why do you charge annual fees?

 A. Richmond Baseball receives no continuous funding support from any governmental or sporting institution.
 As a minority sport in Britain, we rely heavily on our member fees to run the club and develop our facilities.

 A. The club feels that the requirement of paying the complete annual fee immediately is unfair and a barrier for new members.
 By having a fee that allows players to practice, we believe that those new to the sport can get a better understanding about the sport and our club.